High Tide Advisors

 The Problem: In cybersecurity, strategic partnerships can accelerate growth dramatically—but most founders approach partnerships reactively or opportunistically rather than strategically.
 They chase every partnership opportunity without clear criteria for what makes a valuable partner.

 The Reality: The right technology partnerships, channel relationships, and ecosystem integrations can open enterprise accounts and provide instant credibility.
+They enable you to enhance the existing solutions already in use when you enter an account.
 But poorly structured partnerships waste time, create support burdens, and dilute your focus.
 Successful cybersecurity companies build systematic partnership strategies aligned with their target markets and GTM motion.

 6. M&A Readiness and Exit Blind Spots

-The Problem: Most founders don't think about M&A readiness until they receive acquisition interest—by which point it's too late to fix fundamental issues that reduce valuation or kill deals.
-They've accumulated technical debt, have unclear revenue recognition practices, lack customer success metrics, or have made early partnership decisions that create conflicts with potential acquirers.
+The Problem: Most founders don't think about M&A readiness until they receive acquisition interest—by which point it's too late to spin up additional relationships to create a competitive dynamic or fix fundamental issues that reduce valuation, or even kill deals.
+They haven't invested in customer retention, creating high gross churn, have unclear revenue recognition practices, lack customer success metrics, or have made early partnership decisions that create conflicts with potential acquirers.

 The Reality: The most successful exits in cybersecurity happen when companies intentionally build for acquisition from early stages.
-This means understanding what strategic acquirers value (recurring revenue quality, customer retention, technology differentiation, team strength), maintaining clean metrics and documentation, and positioning your company within a clear market narrative that potential buyers understand.
+This means understanding what strategic acquirers value (recurring revenue quality, customer retention, technology differentiation, team strength, organized financials), maintaining clean metrics and documentation, and positioning your company within a clear market narrative that potential buyers understand.

 The Pattern: Why This Happens